 First of all make sure that all heat indicator lights are off and that the cooking surface is cool.
-Apply a small dab of Ceramic Hob Cleaner (SAG-W2022) in the centre of each area to be cleaned.
-Dampen a clean paper towel and work the cream onto the cooking surface.
+Clean the surface with hot soapy water or a non-abrasive cleaner if necessary.
 As a final step, wipe the cooking surface with a clean, dry paper towel.